 |Prices are subject to changes without prior notice.
 We recommend to contact us directly to obtain up to date prices and a more personalized service.|

-Important things to keep in mind with the SSI – Diver Stress & Rescue course
+Important things to keep in mind with the IANTD – Diver Stress & Rescue course

 The SSI – Diver Stress & Rescue is like no other course.
 Participants will not learn new techniques or procedures that can be applied to everyday diving.
 The course is designed to give the diver a toolset and a structured thinking to be applied for in-water emergencies.
 And a big part of the course is to provide the insight on how to spot and prevent problems or dangerous situations before they occur.